clstrfcuk/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Monitor the most active IP addresses which persistently produce the most SPAM comments and instantly block them with the click of a button.
 * Prevent comments from being submitted if it doesn't originate from your domain (this should reduce some SPAM bot comment posting on your site).
 * Add a captcha to your wordpress comment form to add security against comment spam.
+* Automatically and permanently block IP addresses which have exceeded a certain number of comments labeled as SPAM.

 = Front-end Text Copy Protection =
 * Ability to disable the right click, text selection and copy option for your front-end.